ipilcher/rhsummit/guide.md

 ``lab-controller02`` or ``lab-controller03``.

 ```
-[heat-admin@lab-controller01 ~]$ sudo pcs resource ban haproxy-bundle lab-controller02
+[heat-admin@lab-controller01 ~]$ sudo pcs resource ban haproxy-bundle lab-controller02 \
+    | fold -w 100 -s
-Warning: Creating location constraint cli-ban-haproxy-bundle-on-lab-controller02 with a score of -INFINITY for resource haproxy-bundle on node lab-controller02.
+Warning: Creating location constraint cli-ban-haproxy-bundle-on-lab-controller02 with a score of
+-INFINITY for resource haproxy-bundle on node lab-controller02.
 This will prevent haproxy-bundle from running on lab-controller02 until the constraint is removed.
 This will be the case even if lab-controller02 is the last node in the cluster.

-[heat-admin@lab-controller01 ~]$ sudo pcs status
+[heat-admin@lab-controller01 ~]$ sudo pcs status | fold -w 120 -s
 Cluster name: tripleo_cluster
 Stack: corosync
 Current DC: lab-controller01 (version 1.1.16-12.el7_4.8-94ff4df) - partition with quorum